 Interested session hosts were invited to submit research briefs and contribute modest cost-shares to host sessions during the day-long event.
 These sessions serve to share and profile the climate law and governance work across the global UNFCCC community, whether it is analysis and progress on new laws and policies, climate litigation, questions or findings for legal and governance research projects, outcomes technical assistance, or educational programmes.
 They will also be launching or convening points for ongoing programmes, a chance to check in with decision-makers, negotiators, civil society, private sector and other actors convened by the CoP23, or to share progress with sponsors and partners.

-The call for session proposals and partners has now closed, however if you would like to discuss sponsoring the event or profiling your work please contact the CLGI Secretariat at firstname.lastname@example.org.
-Sponsorship can assist with travel grants to enable developing country delegates and academics to attend and share their knowledge and ideas at CLGD 2017.
+If you would like to discuss sponsoring future events or profiling your work with CLGI please contact the CLGI Secretariat at firstname.lastname@example.org.
+Sponsorship can especially assist with travel grants to enable developing country delegates and academics to attend and share their knowledge and ideas at CLGI events.

 Organisations, Parties, and Institutions interested in participating in CLGD 2018 can also get in touch with CLGI by email at email@example.com.